svenssonjoel/lispBM/README.md

 The LispBM mascot, Lispy the llama, was created by [PixiLadyArt](https://www.instagram.com/pixiladyart/).
 Thank you, Pixi!

+## Contribute to LispBM!
+LispBM is an open source project and welcomes collaboration and contribution.
-## Want to get involved and help out?
+Do you want to get involved and help out?

  - Check out the [lispbm.com](http://www.lispbm.com) website.
  - Join the [discord server](https://discord.gg/urtJUUMnwQ).